2 - 9

 The patterning of progenitors into post-mitotic neurons provides the essential logic to generate appropriate neurons in correct locations at correct stages in development, but it is unknown if progenitors also specify the physiological properties of their adult progeny.
 Previous research has uncovered highly conserved transcription factors that are sequentially expressed in neural progenitors, where they act to generate a diverse range of neural progeny.
 These sequential arrays of transcription factors specify cell fate, I aim to determine if they also specify the “columnar-identity” of a neuron in the adult central complex of Drosophila.

 B.S.
-University of California, Santa Cruz
+Neuroscience, University of California, Santa Cruz

 I am interested in the role of cell surface molecules in the development of neural circuits.
 Using genetic tools in the larval ventral nerve cord, I can visualize individual neurons and test the function of cell surface molecules in the assembly of neural circuits.